rodrimati1992/const_format_crates/README.md

 - "assertc": implies the "fmt" feature, enables the [`assertc`], [`assertc_eq`], and [`assertc_ne`] assertion macros.<br>
-This feature was previously named "assertc", but it was renamed to avoid confusion with the "assertcp" feature.
+This feature was previously named "assert", but it was renamed to avoid confusion with the "assertcp" feature.

-- "assertcp":
+- "assertcp": Requires Rust 1.57.0, implies the "const_generics" feature.
 Enables the [`assertcp`], [`assertcp_eq`], and [`assertcp_ne`] assertion macros.

 - "constant_time_as_str": implies the "fmt" feature.